 Due to the oily nature of baby oil, it can be a little tricky to use.
 However, these tips will ensure you can remove your fake tan without facing any trouble.

-You should definitely wear gloves when applying the baby oil; otherwise, it can be a nightmare to get off.
+You should wear gloves when applying the baby oil; otherwise, it can be a nightmare to get off.

 If you don’t have gloves lying around, try to use only one hand for applying so you can use the other to grab stuff without it slipping out of your palms.